Pablo (footballer, born 1992)

-Pablo Felipe Teixeira (born 23 June 1992), simply known as Pablo, is a Brazilian professional footballer who plays for Athletico Paranaense.
+Pablo Felipe Teixeira (born 23 June 1992), simply known as Pablo, is a Brazilian professional footballer who plays for Sport Recife.
 Mainly a forward, he also can play as a winger.

 Career

 Athletico Paranaense

 Born in Cambé, Paraná, Pablo finished his graduation with Atlético Paranaense's youth setup, as a right defender.
 On 31 August 2011 he made his first-team debut, starting in a 0–1 home loss against Atlético Mineiro.

 In May 2013, Pablo was loaned to Figueirense, in Série B. He appeared in 25 matches during the campaign, scoring eight goals.

 On 8 January 2014 Pablo joined Real Madrid Castilla, in a six-month loan deal.
 He made his Segunda División debut three days later, playing the last 21 minutes of a 2–2 home draw against Real Murcia.

 São Paulo

 On 18 December 2018, Pablo moved to São Paulo on a contract running until the end of 2022.
 São Paulo paid €5.8 million (around R$25.8 million) to Athletico Paranaense.